Change is Inevitable: Flexible IRT Systems and Effective Product Consultants Are Keys to Coping with Change

 There are three certainties in life – death, taxes, and clinical protocol amendments.
 All joking aside, if anyone has conducted or been part of a clinical trial that was completed with no protocol amendments, that would be the exception to the norm.
 Generally, professionals who support clinical trial research operate under the expectation that a clinical protocol will be amended, and the only question is how many times it will be amended.

 A common question we hear from those who are newer to clinical research is, “Why don’t sponsors take the time to get the protocol right the first time?”
-Experience has shown there are several factors, and we will tackle two of them in this article.
+Experience has shown there are several factors, and we will tackle some of them in this article.

 Most professionals are in clinical research because they want to be involved in developing products that help improve patient quality of life or even better, cure diseases or conditions.
 While we all share the same mission, ultimately, there will be competition among sponsor companies to be the first to gain product approval with hopes of capturing larger market share.
 So, the main construct of a clinical protocol, its hypothesis and endpoints, will be clear but other aspects may need to be fluid and require changes during a trial.
 If a sponsor tried to perfect protocol language before beginning a study, it will likely see its competition speed ahead.

-Type Certain types of protocols will require change based on what a sponsor is trying to achieve.
+Certain types of protocols will require change based on what a sponsor is trying to achieve.
 For example, there could be a clinical protocol that is in phase 1 or phase 2 where four doses of a product are being compared.
 During clinical trial conduct, what if the clinical data showed that one of the doses was not being tolerated by patients and therefore was not safe?
 On the other hand, at interim analysis what if the clinical data showed that three doses were proving to be somewhat effective and only one of the doses was proving to be very effective?
 In either case, the clinical protocol could be amended based on real-time clinical trial data.